 - 2 percent from other taxes such as a city’s hotel tax

-Charges and other fees, such as sewerage and parking meter fees collected by a city, provided 18 percent of local general revenues in 2015.
+Charges, such as city revenue from sewerage and parking fees, provided 18 percent of local general revenues in 2016.
 Another 5 percent of local own-source general revenue came from miscellaneous sources such as amounts received from the sale of property and interest from some investment securities.

-The final 36 percent of local government general revenue came in transfers from other levels of government—32 percent from states (including indirect federal funds) and 4 percent directly from the federal government.
+The final 36 percent of local government general revenue came from intergovernmental transfers; 88 percent came from state governments (this total includes indirect federal funds) and 12 percent came directly from the federal government.

-In 2015, transfers from the federal government provided 23 percent of combined state and local general revenues.
-The largest own-source funds came from sales taxes (combined general sales taxes and selective sales taxes were 19 percent of general revenue), property taxes (17 percent), charges (16 percent), and individual income taxes (13 percent).
+In 2016, transfers from the federal government provided 23 percent of combined state and local general revenues.
+The largest own-source funds came from sales taxes (combined general sales taxes and selective sales taxes were 19 percent of general revenue), property taxes (17 percent), charges (17 percent), and individual income taxes (13 percent).

 Since 1977, property taxes as a share of combined state and local revenues have declined while charges have increased.
-The share coming from property taxes fell nearly 5 percentage points from 22 percent of total revenues in 1977, with most of the drop occurring between 1977 and 1982.
-In contrast, revenues from charges are up 5 percentage points over that period, from 11 percent in 1977 to 17 percent in 2016.
-Meanwhile, individual income taxes remained relatively stable as a percentage of state and local revenue, providing 10 percent in 1977 versus 13 percent in 2015, and peaking at 14 percent in 2001.
+The share coming from property taxes from 22 percent of total revenues in 1977 to 17 percent in 1985, but have been relatively stable since then.
+In contrast, revenues from charges have steadily increased from 11 percent in 1977 to 17 percent in 2016.
+Meanwhile, individual income taxes have also increased as a percentage of state and local revenue, providing 10 percent in 1977 and 13 percent in 2016.
+Revenue individual income taxes peaked at 14 percent in 2001.

 Transfers from the federal government fluctuated considerably over the past three decades.
 They provided 22 percent of state and local revenues in 1977, dropped to a low of 16 percent in 1989, and returned to 22 percent in 2003.
-The American Recovery and Reinvestment Act of 2009 created a sharp uptick in transfers from the federal government between 2009 and 2011, hitting a peak of 25 percent of state and local revenues in 2010 and 2011.
-However, the percentage of revenue from federal transfers has since fallen to 23 percent as economic stimulus spending has receded.
+The American Recovery and Reinvestment Act of 2009 created a sharp uptick in transfers from the federal government between 2009 and 2011, peaking at 25 percent of state and local revenues in 2010 and 2011.
+However, the percentage of revenue from federal transfers has since fallen to 23 percent as economic stimulus spending receded.